rb2661/rb2661/README.md

 <p align="center">
 Hi there! 👋 I'm Rory Butler

 I'm a Data Analyst located in NYC.
 I have 5+ years of experience in Data Analytics & Data Engineering.
 I'm enrolled Columbia University's Master's program for Quantitative Methods in the Social Sciences.
-I'm striving to
 </p>

 <!-- Actual text -->